Keyhole Rock Rock Climbing

 3) (Recommended for climbs on the south end of the formation) Follow Juniper Way Loop around to the south Garden lot.
 Hike along the road, down the hill, to an obvious trail heading west just past the base of Grey Rock.
 Hike/bushwack your way to Keyhole Rock.

 CAUTION: When parking in the south lot, be sure to conceal any valuables.
 There was a rash of break ins last winter that resulted in lots of gear and possessions being swiped.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Keyhole Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Keyhole Rock:

 Featured Route For Keyhole Rock